arpitHub/arpithub.github.io/_posts/2023-01-02-odds-ratio.md

 2. Chi-Square Test
 3. Wald Test

-Although the Odds Ratio is a powerful tool it should be used very carefully.
+Although the Odds Ratio is a powerful tool but it should be used very carefully.

 References:
 1. [https://www.youtube.com/watch?v=5zPSD_e_N04]